-The following screenshots are from Behold version 1.0, 24 Nov 2011.
-They are shown with the default theme of Windows Vista.
+The following screenshots are from Behold version 1.1, 26 Jun 2015.
+They are shown in Windows 8.1.
 If you use a different version of Windows, or have changed your Windows theme, then the windows will have a different look, but all the contents will be the same.

 This is the Main window of Behold.
 The Tree View is on the left and the Everything Report is on the right: